chongx1an/splyt-task-api/README.md

 ## Introduction
-This API project is used to serve the request from this [Client project](https://github.com/chongx1an/splyt-task-client)
+This Node API project is used to serve the request from this [Client project](https://github.com/chongx1an/splyt-task-client)

 ## Start the project
 `npm run start`